Dead and Back Again

 “Wait inside, Akiko.”

 Akiko followed her father to the front door, but she remained where he had asked her to stay.
 Her hand gripped at the scarf around her neck.
 The material shimmered under the sunlight.
 Her purple eyes stared hard at the gate her father had just reached.
-In his right hand, an ofuda slip fell from his yukata sleeve.
+She watched him draw an ofuda slip fell from his left yukata sleeve.
 He opened the door to see who their morning caller was.

 “Can I help you?”